Cruz 101: History

-The longest-running weekly event at Cruz was Disco Inferno on a Monday night which started in 1993 and run until early 00s.
-Originally featuring disco from the 1970s and 80s, the music policy expanded to include the 90s.
-At the time, the main resident DJ at Cruz Almighty Donald, took his name from the namesake Almighty Records, as he often played music produced by the company.
-He still returns to the club to play on special occasions to this day, such as Cruz 101's annual Babylon weekend in February.
+The longest-running weekly event at Cruz was Disco Inferno on a Monday night, which started in 1993 and run until the early 00s.
+Originally featuring disco from the 1970s and 80s, the sets later expanded to include the 90s.
+At the time, the main resident DJ at Cruz was Almighty Donald, who took his name from the namesake Almighty Records - he often played tracks produced by the company.
+Donald returns to the club to play on special occasions, such as Cruz 101's annual Babylon weekend in February.